cortneynxchow/DH-150-Winter/Assignment 01- README.md

 **9:Help Users Recognize, Diagnose, & Recover From Errors**

-a) When you want to submit a message through "Contact Us," in order for the company to get back to you they need your email thus, there is a prevention that says "please fill the required feidls" if any are left empty.
+a) When you want to submit a message through "Contact Us," in order for the company to get back to you they need your email thus, there is a prevention that says "please fill the required fields" if any are left empty.

 <img width="312" alt="Screen Shot 2020-01-14 at 4 17 03 AM" src="https://user-images.githubusercontent.com/59623113/72350795-f531de80-3693-11ea-82dd-25692fe7fbac.png">